paterit/django-microservice-template/docs/source/technical/install_and_config.rst

 Performance testing is done with the `Locust <https://locust.io>`_ tool.
 To build your own tests change the file ``locustfile.py`` in ``perf-testing`` folder.

-Current configuration allows you to define basic performance tests as SBE tests with Behave.
+The current configuration allows you to define basic performance tests as SBE tests with Behave.
 Take a look at ``testing/features/perf.feature`` file to see how it works.

 To run performance tests you may run::

   make sbe-perf

-Container with Locust will be reeboted (Locust's problem with hungry memory allocation) and SBE test will be run.
+Container with Locust will be rebooted (Locust's problem with hungry memory allocation) and SBE test will be run.
 If you go to Grafana ("Performance testing" dashboard) you can see basic statistics regarding your tests like: response time, requests per second, CPU and memory usage on containers.

 Local CI/CD with local docker-machine or remote docker host
 ***********************************************************

-You can set up docker-machine and docker containers with buildbot which will allow you to run and test your code with in docker-machine.
+You can set up docker-machine and Docker containers with buildbot which will allow you to run and test your code with in docker-machine.
 Start with::

     cd {{ project_name }}
     make dev-docker-machine

-To check if it runs propely verify if new containters are runing by typing::
+To check if it runs properly verify if new containers are running by typing::

     docker ps